gwen-interpreter/gwen/README.md

 ### Data Driven Execution

-Data files (CSV) can also be passed into the interpreter to perform feature execution over multiple data sets.
-If a data files exists in a feature file's directory (or somewhere in it's path) it will be automatically discovered and used to execute the feature over each of its data records.
+CSV data files can also be passed into the interpreter to perform feature execution over multiple data sets.
+If a data file exists in a feature file's directory (or somewhere in it's path) it will be automatically discovered and used to execute the feature over each of its data records.
-Only one such CSV file is allowed (a runtime error will be thrown if more than one anywhere in the path is found).
+Only one such CSV file is allowed in any feature path (a runtime error will be thrown if more than one anywhere in the path is found).
 The first row in a CSV data file must be a list of column names for the contained data that follows.
 The values in each record will be bound to attributes in the feature scope having these same names.
 Feature steps can reference the bound data using these names.

 ***